VLtim43/Green-Ecommerce-Header/README.md

 # Green-Ecommerce

-Landing page and e-commerce page for an hypothetical company of beauty/health-related natural products.
+## Landing page and e-commerce page for an hypothetical company of beauty/health-related natural products.

-Project scaffolded with Vite, made with React.JS,Typescript and Sass.
-Libraires used:
->React-Spring
->Phosphor Icons
+Made with
+>Typescript
+>ReactJS
+>SASS

+Also some libraries like React-Spring